Tribler/trustchain-superapp/currencyii/README.md

 The voting protocol can be improved to properly use proposal and agreement halfblocks.
 We decided not to due to the limited development time that we have.
 Directly sending it to other DAO users (and not the entire community) reduces the number of messages in trustchain.

 ## Version 2
-The second version of Luxury Communism throws out the old way of multi-sig, but the integration and communication with trustchain is still the same.
+The second version of `currencyii` throws out the old way of multi-sig, but the integration and communication with trustchain is still the same.
 Please note that at the time of writing, Taproot was still unreleased.
 This means that we had to run our own Bitcoin Regtest network to make it possible to use Taproot.
 Production and TestNet networks are thus disabled in this version until Taproot is officially released.

 Instead of explaining what Taproot exactly is and what it can do ourselves, we will give several resources which can do a much better job at that.